-A communicable disease is a disease that spreads from one person or animal to another or from a surface to a person.
+A communicable disease is one that spreads from one person or animal to another or from a surface to a person.
 They include colds and flu.
 Pathogens such as viruses, bacteria, and fungi cause these diseases.

 This article will discuss communicable diseases, their symptoms, and how to avoid them.

 A communicable disease is any disease that passes between people or animals.
 People sometimes refer to communicable diseases as “infectious” or “transmissible” diseases.

 Pathogens, including bacteria, viruses, fungi, and protozoa, cause communicable diseases.

 Learn more about the different types of pathogens here.